Lust

-Lust is a psychological force producing intense desire for something, or circumstance while already having a significant amount of the desired object.
-Lust can take any form such as the lust for sexuality (see libido), money, or power.
-It can take such mundane forms as the lust for food (see gluttony) as distinct from the need for food or lust for redolence, when one is lusting for a particular smell that brings back memories.
-It is similar to but distinguished from passion, in that passion propels individuals to achieve benevolent goals whilst lust does not.
+Lust is an intense desire for something.
+Lust can take any form such as the lust for sexual activity (see libido), money, or power; but it can also take such mundane forms as the lust for food (see gluttony; as distinct from the need for food) or the lust for redolence (when one is lusting for a particular smell that brings back memories).
+Lust is similar to, but distinguished from, passion, in that properly ordered passion propels individuals to achieve benevolent goals whilst lust does not.

 In religion

 Religions tend to draw a distinction between passion and lust by further categorizing lust as an immoral desire and passion as morally accepted.

 Lust is defined as immoral because its object or action of affection is improperly ordered according to natural law and/or the appetite for the particular object (eg sexual desire) is governing the person's will and intellect rather than the will and intellect governing the appetite for that object.

 Whereas passion, regardless of its strength, is maintained to be something God-given and moral, because the purpose, actions and intentions behind it are benevolent and ordered toward creation, while also being governed by the person's intellect and will.
 A primary school of thought on this is Thomism, which speaks on the intellect, will and appetite, and draws from principles defined by Aristotle.
 However, the exact definitions assigned to what is morally definite and ordered toward creation depend on the religion.
-For example, differences between religions based in pantheism and theism will differ what is moral according to the nature of the "God" acknowledged or worshipped.
+For example, religions based in pantheism and theism will differ on what is moral according to the nature of the "God" acknowledged or worshipped.

 Abrahamic religions

 Judaism

 In Judaism, all evil inclinations and lusts of the flesh are characterized by Yetzer hara (Hebrew, יצר הרע, the evil inclination).
 Yetzer hara is not a demonic force; rather, it is man's misuse of the things which the physical body needs to survive, and is often contrasted with yetzer hatov (Hebrew, יצר הטוב, the positive desire).

-Yetzer HaRa is often identified with Satan and the angel of death, and there is sometimes a tendency to give a personality and separate activity to the yetzer.
+Yetzer Hara is often identified with Satan and the angel of death, and there is sometimes a tendency to give a personality and separate activity to the yetzer.
 For the yetzer, like Satan, misleads man in this world, and testifies against him in the world to come.
 The yetzer is, however, clearly distinguished from Satan, and on other occasions is made exactly parallel to sin.
 The Torah is considered the great antidote against this force.
 Though, like all things which God has made, the yetzer hara (evil inclination) can be manipulated into doing good: for without it, man would never marry, beget a child, build a house, or occupy himself in a trade.